 BGEProject@BGE.com or 410.470.7700 and refer to the Lipins Corner Transmission Project.
 Please include your name and address for prompt follow-up.

 This site, bounded by Hillen Rd., Wellbourne Rd. and Sherwood Ave. in Baltimore, was selected and purchased for a new electric distribution facility, known as the Loch Raven Electric Facility.
 It will reliably distribute electric power to the homes and businesses in the area.
-BGE will maintain a fenced, secure location at this site until construction begins in 2016.
+BGE will maintain a fenced, secure location at this site until construction begins soon.
 BGE worked closely with Baltimore City and community stakeholders to select the new location that will help ensure continued electric service reliability.
 Contact

 BGEProject@bge.com with any questions or concerns.

 BGE is working on a project that will increase the reliability of the energy grid.
 As part of this project, BGE is installing new equipment underground from Westport Substation to the site of the future Wilkens Substation.
 This equipment will run along parts of Cedley Street, Kent Street and Hollins Ferry Road before crossing under Washington Blvd., I-95, Carroll Park Golf Course and linking to a new electric facility near Wilkens Avenue and S. Catherine Street.
 In addition to adding durable new equipment to keep pace with customers' electric usage, the project will make it possible to more quickly re-route power in the event of an outage.
 The project which began in summer 2018, will continue through 2019 and is scheduled for completion in late 2019.